 New Beginnings – Helping Hands Outreach

-What: Held on Saturday’s in the Winn-Dixie parking lot in Clermont to feed and minister to the less fortunate.
+What: Held on Saturdays at the Mildred Dixon Center in Winter Garden to feed and minister to the less fortunate.
 After registering, clients receive a free bag of groceries and canned goods, can sign up for services through Florida’s ACCESS program, as well as look receive gently used clothes and shoes.

 When: 3rd Saturday of the Month 10am to 1pm